 Abstract

 Aquatic foods are essential in supporting food security and nutrition across the tropics, with ‘dried’ fish particularly affordable, available, and nutritious.
 However, dried fish food systems are often hidden and overlooked due to data scarcity, limiting understanding of how dried fish contribute to nutrient intakes.
 Here, we combine nutrient analysis of fish samples with national household surveys from across East and West Africa to understand the importance of dried fish in diets.
 We find that small portions of dried fish contribute over 15% of recommended intakes for multiple essential dietary nutrients (calcium, iodine, iron, selenium, zinc, vitamins B12 and D), with low heavy metal concentrations, and are consumed weekly by ~one third of households in six countries (Côte d’Ivoire, Ghana, Nigeria, Malawi, Tanzania, and Uganda) (~144 million people).
-Dried fish consumption rates were 54% higher than fresh fish and highest in households near to marine coastlines.
-Dried fish consumption was higher than fresh fish almost everywhere, particularly for poor households and those near inland waterbodies or urban centres.
+Dried fish consumption was more prevalent than fresh fish, reaching 54% more people, particularly those in poor households and near to marine coastlines or urban centres.
 The widespread prevalence of nutritious dried fish suggests these foods and their distribution networks play critical roles in food security and nutrition, even in households distant from fisheries or urban centres.
 Dried fish can fill nutrient gaps across the tropics but will require policies that mitigate negative effects of overfishing, environmental changes and competition with international markets, while providing post-harvest support to fish processors.

 Significance Statement

 Dried fish are affordable and nutritious foods, caught by small-scale fisheries and distributed by informal networks throughout the tropics.
 Yet data scarcity on nutrient and contaminant contents, consumption rates, and fisheries catches has meant that dried fish contributions to diets remain overlooked.
 We analysed sun-dried and smoked fish from East and West Africa, and the Indian Ocean, finding that small amounts of dried fish contribute significantly to recommended nutrient intakes for young children and women.
-Using household surveys from across Africa, we estimate that dried fish is 54% higher than fresh fish consumption, reaching one-third of households.
+Using household surveys from across Africa, we estimate that dried fish reach one-third of households and are consumed by more people than fresh fish.
 Our results provide the first large-scale analysis of dried fish consumption, underlining their importance for global food security and nutrition.

 Introduction